 - Supporting the Church’s worldwide missionary program.

-- Building and operating nearly 140 temples around the world and the administration of the world’s largest family history program.
+- Building and operating more than 140 temples around the world and the administration of the world’s largest family history program.

 - Supporting the Church’s welfare programs and humanitarian aid, which serve people around the world — both members of the Church as well as those who are not members.